-On a daily basis we use mapping and navigation applications to help us with our commutes, or to find gas stations, or restaurants, or to locate the correct address for delivery address, etc. There are a number of use cases.
+On a daily basis we use mapping and navigation applications to help us with our commutes, to find gas stations, restaurants and to locate the correct addresses for deliveries.
 Google Maps, Waze, and Mapquest are just a handful of the route planning and navigation apps available.
 However, there is one route planner that many people overlook: the Bing Maps Route Planner.

-Bing Maps was one of the first route planning and navigation programs to be released.
-Bing Maps and Google Maps were both released at the same time.
+Bing Maps was one of the first route planning and navigation programs to be released around the same time as Google Maps.
 While Google Maps’ improvements drove its expansion to new heights, Bing Maps’ updates went unnoticed.
-Bing Maps route planner has a lot of cool features, and it’s great for route planning and navigation for a lot of individuals.
-However, few individuals are knowledgeable with it.
+Bing Maps route planner has a lot of great features for route planning and navigation however it is fairly unknown to the average person.

-In this post, we’ll look at some of Bing Maps’ features, how to use them, and whether or not Bing Maps route planner is as excellent as Google Maps.
-Let’s get started.
+In this post, we’ll look at some of Bing Maps’ features, how to use them, and how Bing Maps route planner compares to Google Maps.
+Let’s get started!

 Table of Contents